garymichaelbass/azure-iot-location-pipeline/README.md

   - **Step 12.
 Azure Monitor Metrics Collection for the AKS Cluster Enablement**

     This uses the the iot_aks_cluster "name" parameter from the aks.tf file stanza defining the resource "azurerm_kubernetes_cluster" "iot_aks_cluster".

-   Enable the Azure Monitor metrics collection for the AKS cluster by executing the following:
+    Execute the following to enable the Azure Monitor metrics collection for the AKS cluster by executing the following:

       ```bash
       cd ~/azure-iot-location-monitoring
       az aks update --name <iot-aks-cluster-name> --resource-group <your-resource-group> --enable-azure-monitor-metrics
       ```

   - **Step 13.
 Github Actions Deployment**

     Push the code to your own repository as follows:

-    1. Create your own Git repository as follows:
+    1. Execute the following to create your own Git repository:

         ```bash
         cd azure-iot-location-monitoring/
         git remote add origin https://github.com/<YOUR-GITHUB-ACCOUNT>/azure-iot-location-pipeline.git